 Flat lay photography is surging in popularity but can be difficult to master- especially without special equipment- namely, a flat lay tripod.
 In this tutorial I’ll show you how to create a horizontal mount for a tripod so you can stabilize your camera at the perfect angle, leaving you free to stage your flat lay layout with an exact preview of how your photo will turn out.

 The more I’ve branched into hand lettering and promoting my illustration and graphic recording through Instagram, I’ve realized I needed to master the flat lay in order to create photography on par with trend leaders.

 My hand-held attempts at killer flat lay photography just weren’t, well, killer.
 With a little research, I learned that many flat lay masters of Instagram use one of the many commercially produced Horizontal Camera Mounts.
 Unfortunately for me and my fledgling experimentation as a flat lay photographer, I couldn’t find even one model priced under $75!

 Determined to DIY my way to a cheaper alternative, I began experimenting.
 Through trial and error, I managed to create this horizontal extension arm for my standard tripod that works perfectly to mount my DSLR or my tripod adapting phone holder to a tripod in order stage perfect overhead photography.

 Using this Hack with Smartphone

-You will need to purchase a small phone adapter, in order to use this extension arm with a phone.
-Personally, I use mine with a Google Pixel (which is saving me TONS on data and, depending on the lighting, sometimes takes better photos than my DSLR).
-This tripod adapter will adapt this flat-lay extension arm to hold your phone.
+It works, and it’s how I usually use this type of tripod!
+You just need an inexpensive phone-to-tripod adapter in order to use this extension arm with a phone.
+Personally, I use mine with a Google Pixel (which, depending on the lighting, sometimes takes better photos than my DSLR).

 Intro to Tutorial